dnbasta/ynab-transaction-adjuster/docs/basic_usage.md

 ### Test
 Test the adjuster on records fetched via the `test()`method.
 The method fetches and executes the adjustments but doesn't write the results back to YNAB.
-Instead it returns a list of [`ModifiedTransaction`][models.ModifiedTransaction] objects which can be inspected for the changed properties.
+Instead it returns a list of the changed transactions which can be inspected for the changed properties.

 ```py
 mod_transactions = my_adjuster.test()